Easy 15 minute baked brie recipe

 Or peach preserves with almonds and thyme

-Just check ahead to make sure none of your guests (or you!) has nut allergies, you can simply eliminate the nuts.
+Just check ahead to make sure none of your guests (or you!) has nut allergies, then you can simply eliminate the nuts.

 I hope you enjoyed my easy 15 minute baked brie recipe.